fengyuanchen/cropper/README.md

 **Notes:**
 - The size of the cropper was based on the wrapper of the target image, so be sure to wrap the image with a block element.
-- The cropper will be re-rendered when the window was resized.
+- The cropper will be automatic re-rendered when the window was resized.
-- The result data has be transformed to the true size (based on the natural width and height of the target image).
+- The result data has transformed to real size (based on the original image).

 ## Options

 Setup with `$("#target").cropper(options)`, or global setup with `$.fn.cropper.setDefaults(options)`.

 #### aspectRatio